LLC Loans: 5 Ways to Finance Your Limited Liability Company

 Online term loans

-Fast access to funding; newer LLCs
+Best for: Fast access to funding; newer LLCs

 Business lines of credit

-Working capital needs; seasonal LLCs
+Best for: Working capital needs; seasonal LLCs

 Invoice financing

-LLCs with capital tied up in unpaid invoices
+Best for: LLCs with capital tied up in unpaid invoices

 Nevertheless, if you can access a bank loan, it will be the most affordable form of funding for your LLC.

-Where to Get a Bank Loan
+Where an LLC Can Get a Bank Loan

 The most popular SBA loan program, the 7(a) loan program, offers loans of up to $5 million with terms of up to 25 years.
-Interest rates typically range from 5% to 8%, although rates vary based on the market Prime Rate, in addition to your business’s qualifications.
+Interest rates typically range from ~11% to ~16%, although rates vary based on the market Prime Rate, in addition to your business’s qualifications.

 Like bank loans, SBA loans are slow to fund and require strong qualifications.
-Many SBA lenders want to see at least two years in business and credit scores of 650 or higher.
+Many SBA lenders want to see at least two years in business and credit scores of 690 or higher.

 If you’re looking for an LLC startup loan, however, the SBA microloan program may offer greater flexibility.

-Where to Get an SBA Loan
+Where an LLC Can Get an SBA Loan

-3. LLC Online Term Loans
+Online Term Loans for an LLC

 Online loans are quick to fund and offer streamlined applications, often with minimal documentation.
-Online lenders will also have more flexible requirements—meaning new LLCs and even those with bad credit may be able to qualify.
+Online lenders also have more flexible requirements—meaning new LLCs and even those with bad credit may be able to qualify.

 The better your qualifications, however, the better interest rates you’ll be able to receive.
-And although rates can start as low as 9% on these LLC business loans, they can reach as high as 99%.
+And although rates can start as low as 6% on these LLC business loans, they can reach as high as 99%.

-Where to Get an Online Term Loan
+Where an LLC Can Get an Online Term Loan

-4. LLC Business Lines of Credit
+Business Lines of Credit for an LLC

 A business line of credit works differently from a traditional term loan.
 With a business line of credit, you receive access to a pool of funds and can draw from it when you need funding.